Put 70+ Years of Experience in Your Corner

 Ohio Revised Code § 2925.11 makes it illegal to “knowingly obtain, possess, or use a controlled substance.”
 There are two types of possession that the prosecutors must be able to prove beyond a reasonable doubt: actual possession infers that the alleged offender had physical control of the substance.
 Constructive possession, which is harder to prove, means that the defendant not only had access to the controlled drugs but knew about them, too.
 Sentencing for these crimes is complicated and relies on the type and quantity of the controlled substance involved.

 If you or a loved one has been arrested or is facing a drug possession charge, Patituce & Associates can help.
 We have over 70 years of combined experience representing people in your situation across the state of Ohio.

-Possession of a Controlled Substance Charges in Ohio
+Penalties for Possession of a Controlled Substance in OH

-- To determine what the possible penalties for possession of a controlled substance, you need to know
+To determine the possible penalties for possession of a controlled substance, you need to know:

 - What drug you are charged with possessing